learn-co-curriculum/reading-ios-for-loop/README.md

 Unlike most humans, computers are really great at performing repetitive tasks quickly and accurately.
 This is a lot of why we find them so useful!

-So far, everything that we've covered has been single-instruction, meaning everything that we've typed only get run or executed once.
-We can copy/paste easily enough, but that only works for a handleful of repetitions and can quickly make our code difficult to read.
+So far, everything that we've covered has a simple flow—what we've typed only gets executed once.
+We can copy/paste easily enough, but that only works for a handful of repetitions and can quickly make our code difficult to read.

 ```objc
 NSLog(@"To the rolling of the bells--");